• Product Introduction

 Git Connection Deployment

-You can submit the project to platforms such as GitHub and GitLab, and use our Git Connection Deployment.
+After seamless integration with the adapter, you can submit the project to platforms such as GitHub and GitLab, and use our provided import Git repository.

 CLI Deployment

-You can also install the Pages scaffolding tool.
-For detailed installation and usage, refer to EdgeOne CLI.
+You can also install the scaffolding tool for Pages.
+For detailed installation and usage, see EdgeOne CLI.
 Once configured, use the edgeone pages deploy command to deploy the project.
-During deployment, the CLI will first automatically build the project, then upload and publish the build artifacts.
+During deployment, the CLI will first auto-build the project, then upload and publish the build artifacts.

 Note:

 EdgeOne CLI version requirement ≥ 1.2.4.
-Please first check the version before deployment to avoid deployment failure.
+Please first check version before deployment to avoid deployment failure.

 Server-Side Rendering (SSR)